cpp-for-yourself/lectures-and-homeworks/lectures/inheritance.md

     image.Save("other_path.png", PngIo{});
 }
 ```
 We reuse our `Noncopyable` base class to declare the `IoInterface` with our `Write` and `Read` functions, along with a `virtual` destructor.
 Note that our functions are both `const`-qualified as well as pure `virtual`.
 Then, our `JpegIo` and `PngIo` implement the interface by overriding the `Write` and `Read` functions.
-The actual implementation is not important right so they just print something to the terminal here.
+The actual implementation is not important to understand inheritance so they just print something to the terminal here.
 Finally, just as before, we use the reference to our interface in our `GrayscaleImage` class to refer to any implementation that we pass into it in our `main` function.

 This, I believe, follows most of the current best practices when it comes to implementing an OOP-style system that relies on dynamic polymorphism.